themarkiron/developer-test/README.md

 </br>
 </br>

-# After to do this things , you need now run de second application to integrate with this
+# After to do this things , you need now run the second application to integrate with this

 * https://github.com/themarkiron/integration-developer-test